History_Timeline_1950s.jpg

 2009

-• Southland innovates, designs, and builds a new modular fire pump room on wheels for fire protection to reduce costs resulting from the complicated design and construction associated with pump rooms.
+• We innovate, design, and build a new modular fire pump room on wheels for fire protection to reduce costs.
+This innovation is a a solution to the complicated design and construction associated with pump rooms.

 • The Southland Green Team is officially formed to implement energy conservation and recycling.